swiftcoder2020/milestone_project_1/README.md

 2. Website Developer

-As a trainee Full Stack Website Developer, I am solely aiming to contribute towards the project goals and strategy, endeavouring to secure the opportunity of employment within the industry of website development to increase my prospects of a fulfilling career, which I am passionate about.
+As a trainee Full Stack Website Developer, I am solely aiming to fully contribute towards the project goals and strategy, endeavouring to secure the opportunity of employment within the industry of website development to increase my prospects of a fulfilling career, which I am passionate about.
 It is through my technical knowledge, skills and capability that I have an interest in comprehending the full aspects of how a website is developed through current languages, tools & technologies to make a difference in people's personal & professional lives through my coding ability.

 <!-- On consideration of the content requirements which contributes towards the scope and having undertaken research into what constitutes as appropriate features that is currently available